uc-cdis/cloud-automation/tf_files/modules/cdis-aws-common-logging/README.md

 ![image of workflow](workflow.png)

-[Figure 1] Image of workflow reflects how the logs are sent from different account into this CSOC account and how the process is.
+[Figure 1] Image of workflow reflects how the logs are sent from different accounts into the CSOC account and how the process is.

 ### 3.1 How it works

-When logs come in through the data stream service it comes base64 encoded and zipped.
+When logs come in through the data stream service, it comes base64 encoded and zipped.
 We need to process it before sending it to ElasticSearch, otherwise it won't be properly interpretated and ultimately won't be inserted and create an index.

 An example how it is received: